ppipada/inference-go/notes.md

       - Not sure why this duplication from the top level param is present and when is this supposed to be used vs top level.
   - Thinking, redacted thinking: all supported.

-  - Tool use: all supported.
+  - Tool use: all supported including Server tool use of websearch.
   - Tool result:

-    - Support: Text, image, document.
+    - Support: Text, image, document, Web search tool result.
     - Don't support: Similar to above, search result block and content block source inside document source is not supported in the result type.

-  - Web search tool result:

-    - Not supported yet. immediate next.

-  - Server tool use: Fully not supported yet. immediate next for whatever is required for web search.
   - SearchResultBlock - Fully not supported in input or output.
     - Need to see where it is useful in stateless flows.

 - Tool choice:

-  - [ ] Do

-    - [ ] Tool choice config
-    - [ ] Function calling
-    - [ ] Web search: integrate sources and citations too, in ui as well.

   - [x] Deferred